lucregrassi/UniPlanner/README.md

 # UniPlanner
-Manage your university carreer in the smartest way.
+Android application which makes smart and easy the managing of your university carreer.

+## How to run
 - Download/clone the repo
 - Open the project with Android Studio
 - Generate the .apk